os2datascanner/os2datascanner/docs/architecture/frontend.md

 ## Shared static resources

 The static resources are located in [src/os2datascanner/projects/static](./src/os2datascanner/projects/static).
 Django is configured to look in this path (actually on the corresponding `dist` path in the Docker container) when it collects static resources.
 This allows both apps to use the same set of static resources without having to maintain duplicate copies.

+## Webpack setup

-Static resources are bundled up via Webpack and output in a `dist` subfolder; consult [src/os2datascanner/projects/static/webpack.base.js](./src/os2datascanner/projects/static/webpack.base.js) for the configuration.
+Static resources are bundled up via
+Webpack and output in a `dist` subfolder to `src/os2datascanner/projects/static`; consult [src/os2datascanner/projects/static/webpack.base.js](./src/os2datascanner/projects/static/webpack.base.js) for the configuration.
 Note that since the JS code isn't really modularized, most of what Webpack does is statically copy over the folders `js`&dagger;, `3rdparty`, `admin`, `css`, `favicons`, `fonts`, `recurrence` and `svg` with `CopyWebpackPlugin`. &dagger; The exception to the JS files is the file `index.js` which serves as the Webpack entry point.
 Finally, the `scss` folder is also not copied over, as its contents need to be transpiled into CSS first.
 This is achieved by importing `master.scss` into `index.js` and then using `sass-loader` for Webpack to handle that import statement.

+For hot reloading to work, we define the CMD `["npm", "run", "dev", "--prefix", "static"]` in `/docker/admin/Dockerfile` (and `/docker/report/Dockerfile`).
+This CMD is defined in the `frontend` stage of those Dockerfiles and will boot up a webpack dev server that listens for changes to the static frontend files.
+We stop at that stage in development when using the `frontend` service; consult `/docker-compose.yml`.
+This means that we can then mount in the static files from the host into the `frontend` container, and the webpack dev server will refresh when we edit the files on the host.
+Since the `dist` folder that webpack outputs its files to is shared with the `admin` and `report` services (our two Django apps), changes to the static files will automatically be picked up by Django.

+For all this to work, however, we need to explicitly define `/code/src/os2datascanner/projects/static/node_modules/` as volumes in the `frontend` service.
+If we don't, mounting in the static directory from the host into the container will lead to errors, if the directory of the host doesn't contain a `node_modules` folder (which it won't, unless you happened to run `npm install` on the host).
+The caveat to this is that if you install new dependencies with `npm` on the host (which will make them appear in the host's `node_modules` folder), they won't automatically appear in the container's `node_modules`.
+You need to rebuild the `frontend` and boot up the container again.
+`docker-compose up --build -d frontend` should do the trick.

 ## CSS styling